We often have people call requesting a car insurance quote for “full coverage”. However “full coverage” doesn’t really exist.

 What is “full coverage”?

-“Full coverage” is a phrase generally used by banks and car dealers to designate the minimum coverages required to satisfy the bank’s interest, namely comprehensive and collision coverages and, unless the car is parked, you will also need liability insurance to meet the state’s requirements.
+The phrase “Full coverage” is generally used by banks and car dealers to mean the bank requires comprehensive and collision coverages to satisfy the loan requirements.
+And, unless the car is parked, you will also need liability insurance to meet the state’s requirements.
 So, after buying a new car and getting it financed, the buyer will call around for quotes and ask for “full coverage.”

 The bank wants you to have comprehensive and collision because those coverages will pay to fix damage to your car so that you will keep making payments on the car loan.
 The state wants you to carry liability insurance because it helps pay for damage you cause in an accident.
 That is quite a bit of coverage but it may not be all that you need, which is why the term, “full coverage” may be misleading.